mchozhang/SinsOnTwitter/README.md

 # CouchDb 3-Node Cluster Setup Procedure (to be added)
 1. Each Script has been created to setup a couchdb container on each vm (see folders).

-# Todo:

-- [x] Create a security group for networking between the instances (openning port 5984,5986,9100-9200 and 4369)
-- [x] Create three instances acting as three different nodes.
-- [x] Created and attached volumes (60 GB each) to each instance.
-- [x] Install DOCKER on each instance.
-- [x] Change sudo permisions on instance (Avoid running docker commands on sudo all the time).
-- [x] Run docker and run curl commands to setup couchdb cluster.